iiab/iiab/roles/cups/README.md

 This can be useful if a printer is attached to your IIAB &mdash; so student/teacher print jobs from client computers and phones can be processed &mdash; and then sent to the appropriate printer.

-## Web Administration
+## Using it

-Please administer CUPS at http://box/print using:
+Visit your IIAB's http://box/print -> **Administration** and then log in using:

 - Username: `Admin`
 - Password: `changeme`

-Or use any Linux user that is a member of the Linux group: `lpadmin`
+Or use any Linux account that is a member of the Linux group: `lpadmin`

+_Browser pop-ups will try to scare you &mdash; click (and persist!) to log in despite these exaggerated warnings._

 ## Security